django-cms/djangocms-template/README.md

-The default testing user for non-prod environment: test@what.digital / test@what.digital
+The testing user for stage and local setup:
+- test@what.digital
+- test@what.digital

 ## Setup
 - install yarn https://yarnpkg.com/en/docs/install